Emotional baggage: inside the toxic work environment at Away

 Korey was infamous for tearing into people on Slack.
 “You could hear her typing and you knew something bad was going to happen,” says a former customer experience associate we’ll call Caroline*.
 Yet while her feedback was almost always sent online, its effects were felt in the real world, often when employees burst into tears.

 So when the executive’s name unexpectedly popped into #Hot-Topics the morning of May 16th, 2018, employees knew something was wrong.
-She’d found out about the channel from a woman on HR and asked one of the members to add her.
+She’d found out about the channel from Erin Grau, the head of people, who said language in the room had made at least one person uncomfortable.
 “I thought, Damn, she’s gonna see us talking about some stupid stuff, but whatever,” recalls a former marketing manager named Emily*.
 She hoped Korey would at least find the conversations funny.

 That hope evaporated the next day when Korey began calling people into a room one by one.
 There, flanked by the company’s head of people and general counsel, she told six people they were being let go.
 “You’ve been discriminatory,” employees remember her saying.
 “The stuff you said was hateful, even racist.
 You no longer have a job at this company.”
 Emily, who is a person of color, was shocked.
 “That was jarring — three white people telling me I was racist,” she says.

-(The company’s head of people, Erin Grau, identifies as a person of color, a fact Emily was unaware of at the time.)
+Korey disputes ever using the terms “racist” and “hate speech,” although multiple sources confirmed these were the words she used.

 The situation bruised employee morale, according to leaked Slack logs and interviews The Verge conducted with 14 former workers.
 But it was consistent with a pattern of behavior from the company’s top leaders.